Pool

 Read our latest Spa Spy blog here

-Luxury hotel group Fairmont has created a destination in its own right in the home of golf, with access to two championship golf courses, breathtaking cliff-top views of the North Sea, delicious dining options and a spa.
-The coastal road to the hotel runs alongside one of the golf courses; the long driveway leading to an imposing modern building set within the 520-acre estate.
+Luxury hotel group Fairmont has created a destination hotel in the home of golf, with access to two championship courses, breathtaking cliff-top views of the North Sea, delicious dining options and a spa.
+The coastal road to the hotel runs alongside one of the golf courses; the long driveway leads to an imposing modern building set within the 520-acre estate.

 The reception area is grand and impressive, with a gigantic marble hearth; mirrors shine on either side, while huge sofas and armchairs fill the space.
 Enormous art adorns the walls.

-The spa can be found in a huge light-filled atrium on the floor below.
+The spa can be found just off the huge light-filled atrium on the floor below.
 Floating over this space is a 60-metre kinetic artwork called Zephyr, with twenty thousand metal discs resembling a cloud that twists and turns as the sun changes throughout the day.
 Step out of the lift and look left for the green mermaid-tailed spa sign.

-Spa goers will walk down a long, wide passageway to reach the changing rooms – these have a distinctively health-club feel to them with banks of wooden L-shaped lockers lining the walls (it’s combination lock so don’t forget your code (like we did)).
-Inside you’ll find your robe, towel and slippers.
+Spa goers will walk down a long, wide passageway - lined with wavy driftwood artwork in keeping with the coastal location - to reach the changing rooms.
+These have a distinctively health-club feel to them with banks of wooden L-shaped lockers lining the walls (it’s combination lock so don’t forget your code (like we did)).
 The three showers with frosted-glass doors are each stocked with ESPA body wash, shampoo and conditioner.
-There are banks of soft towels and two private cubicles to change in, too.
-The Vanity stations have four hairdryers.
+There are banks of soft towels and two private cubicles to change in.
+The vanity stations have four hairdryers.

-There’s lots of space around the 16-metre pool for plenty of loungers; along the length of the outside wall is a set of French doors that open onto the grounds.
-At one end there’s a hot tub (which was out of service on our visit); the other a separate splash-pool for children.
+There’s lots of space around the 16-metre pool for plenty of loungers and sofas; along the length of the outside wall is a set of French doors that open onto the grounds.
+At one end there’s a bubbly hot tub on a ten-minute timer; the other a separate splash-pool for children.

 Your therapist will collect you from the low-lit pre-treatment relaxation room - a calm space with green tones, funky prints on the wall and a selection of sofas or chairs.
 Help yourself to elderflower water, herbal teas and snacks; three small bowls of dried banana, seeds and raisins are ready for munching.

 The post treatment relaxation room is comfortable, with four pale blue lounge chairs complete with foot stools and cosy blankets.
-No screens here, though, so not a lot of privacy – although we had the room to ourselves on our visit.
 Leaf-shaped wall lights and a glass lamp in the corner illuminate the room.
 Refreshments and snacks are available here, too.

 The gym has a good range of equipment set out in front of full-length windows offering views of the stunning landscape.

-I met up with my partner who had been for a long massage with Jerome.
-We settled down in the post treatment relaxation room, drank plenty of water and nibbled on dried fruit.
-A lovely end to our day of sea-based experiences.
+Allowing me to gentle come to, Katherine led me to the post-treatment relaxation room where I met up with my suitable-relaxed spa partner who had been for an ESPA Invigorating Back Massage with Karolina.
+We settled down, drank plenty of water and nibbled on dried fruit - a lovely end to our day of sea-based experiences.

 Most spa days include afternoon tea in the impressive Atrium Lounge with its double-height ceiling.
-Expect never-ending exquisitely-made cakes and desserts, sandwiches, and freshly-baked scones with clotted cream and homemade Fife strawberry and elderflower jam - all served on beautiful china.
-Savoury treats include Haggis sausage roll and peppered mackerel pate.
+Expect never-ending exquisitely made cakes and desserts (the chocolate orange creation was a firm favourite), finger sandwiches, and freshly baked scones with clotted cream and homemade compote - all served on beautiful William Edwards china adorned with kingfishers.
+Savoury treats include rare breed pork sausage roll and Arbroath smoked souffle tart.
+All washed down with a glass of Champagne (or two) and a cup of JING tea of your choice.

 If you’re staying overnight, you have a choice of three restaurants: Squire Restaurant, named after golfing legend Gene ‘The Squire’ Sarazen; St Andrews Bar & Grill, featuring a seafood bar with fresh lobster from St Andrews Bay; or Italian eatery La Cucina.